How to Prepare for Your Trial

 Q: How often do trials invoice Automattic for their hours worked during trial?

 A. You can invoice us monthly or at the end of the trial.
-Prior to your trial start, you will get more information about how to invoice us.
+You will get more information when your trial starts.

 Q: If I work only a few days in the month, should I invoice for that separately or add it all to a single invoice?

-A: You can include those days in the invoice for the rest of your trial.
+A: You can include those days in the invoice for the rest of your trial (so, one invoice is fine).

 Q: Can I use a different WordPress.com username for my trial?

 A: Yes, you can.
-Please let us know as soon as possible so we can make all of the necessary updates.
+Please let us know as soon as possible so we can make all of the necessary updates for tracking your progress (hint: remember the importance of “early and often” communication at Automattic).

 Q: I can’t get my proxy to work!

-A: If you’re having trouble with the proxy set up, please reach out to HR-Ops.
-You can reply to the email you received about the initial setup.
+A: If you’re having trouble with the proxy set up, please reach out in our #opers Slack channel.

 Q: My trial has begun and I can’t access one of the tools I need.
 What should I do?

-A: Reach out to your trial lead, they will assist you in getting the access you require.
+A: Reach out to your trial lead; they will assist you in getting the access you need.

 Q: Should I be using my trial channel or a DM to chat with my buddy?

 A: We prefer that you communicate in your trial channel as much as possible, but we do understand that sometimes you prefer the privacy of a DM.
-Keep in mind your trial lead is evaluating you based on your communication skills (among other things!) so chatting in your trial channel will give them something to evaluate.
+Keep in mind your trial lead is evaluating you based on your communication skills (among other things!) so chatting in your trial channel will help with this evaluation.

-Q. I have feedback on the training tools.
+Q. I have feedback on the training tools/resources.
 Where do I share that?

-A. If you have feedback on any of the training, please reach out in the #training-happiness Slack channel, and a member of our training guild will look into it further.
+A. If you have feedback on any of the training, please reach out in the #training-happiness Slack channel, and a member of our Training Core will look into it further.

 Q. Do my calendar hours need to be updated to reflect the hours I actually worked?

-A. You only need to update the hours if they changed dramatically.
+A. You only need to update the hours if they change dramatically.
 The calendar is more for planning purposes.

 Q: What kind of work do I invoice you for?

-A: Billable hours include time spent in training, interacting with Automatticians and users, updating your trial P2, or reading P2 posts or Field Guide pages related to your trial.
-If you have any questions about what is billable, reach out to us in Slack.
+A: Billable hours include time spent in training, interacting with Automatticians and users, updating your Trial P2, or reading P2 posts or Field Guide pages related to your trial.
+Reach out to us in Slack with any questions.

-A: If your trial is a success, your trial lead will write up a summary of your trial after your final chat.
+A: If your trial is successful, your trial lead will write up a summary of your trial after your final chat.
 They will send that to HR, who will ping you for a chat.
-Once you start full-time, you will be placed on the Onboarding team, where you will spend about 6 weeks getting up to speed on everything you need to know to be a Happiness Engineer.
+Once you start full-time, you will join the Onboarding program, where you will spend about 6-8 weeks getting up to speed on how to be a Happiness Engineer.
 You will be assigned a division and team during the Onboarding period.